 The Core Argument

 For most content, the difference is quality.
 For healthcare, legal, and executive audiences, the difference is risk.
-Here's what's actually at stake.
+Here's how a five-layer human editorial control system protects what AI cannot.

 The Real Cost of AI Content